MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 ## Custom configurations

 Use the following information for advanced configurations that you might need for specific scenarios or a subset of users.

+### Support for AD RMS only computers

+By default, the Azure Information Protection client automatically tries to connect to the Azure Information Protection service.
+If you have installed the client on a computer that only communicates with an AD RMS cluster, you can prevent the client from attempting to connect to the service and prompting the user to sign in.

+Edit the registry, locate the following value name, and set the value data to **0**:

+**HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\EnablePolicyDownload**

 ### Sign in as a different user